xcart/xcart-docs/_pages/kb_en/translation_and_localization/index.md

 ---
 Once you download X-Cart from [www.x-cart.com](http://www.x-cart.com/) and install it on your server, you get a store builder with the user interface displayed in the English language.

+But it will be "English" not only for the user interface but for the whole store set-up as well, meaning that X-Cart is configured to use the British measurement system, date and time format, etc. by default.

+You'll can localize your X-Cart store to meet your country standards, time-zone and measurement system to sell confortly within your oen country.
+See {% link "Localizing your store" ref_cc4sCpa5 %} for the guides.

-However, you can turn your X-Cart into a truly multi-language solution by installing language translation addons.
+Also, you can turn your X-Cart into a truly multi-language solution by installing language translation addons.
 For example, there are some language translations that you can download from X-Cart Marketplace, including:

 *   [Russian](https://market.x-cart.com/addons/russian-translation.html "Translation and Localization")
 *   [French](https://market.x-cart.com/addons/french-translation.html "Translation and Localization")